tylergneill/skrutable/manual.md

 1. Have Python 3 installed.
 (Homebrew recommended)

-2. Install Skrutable.
+2. Install `skrutable`.

 * (Eventually: Installation via pip.
 For now...)

 * [Download this repo](https://github.com/tylergneill/skrutable/archive/master.zip). (same as green “Code” button on [GitHub main page](https://github.com/tylergneill/skrutable))

-* Put the Skrutable folder where your other Python libraries are.
+* Put the `skrutable` folder where your other Python libraries are.
 	* Using virtualenv?
 You can put it directly in the relevant `lib/python3.x/site-packages` folder.
 	* Not?
 Then you can put it where your other packages normally install to (e.g. with pip).
 		* (Hint: command line `python -c "import sys; print(sys.path)"` to see where.)